eagle-ai/eagle-ai.github.io/FAQ.md

 Q3.
 Cannot visit eagle service url http://localhost:9099 through the browser

-A3: If your network is NAT, then you need to add forwarding port 9099 for eagle service, or you should check if HBase is alive
+A3: If your network is NAT, then you need to add forwarding port 9099 for eagle service, or you should check if HBase is alive.

 ### Policies